 Network and don’t reinvent the wheel

-As a country with limited resource and distant from many world markets, surely targeted networking is an essential strategy to gain and share information; expedite the learning curve; and avoid pit holes on the journey?
+Surely targeted networking is an essential strategy to gain and share information; expedite the learning curve; and avoid pit holes on the journey?

 Or should we continue to cross our arms, close our chests and not be open to helping and receiving help from others who do not directly compete with us?
 And, when we strive for success on the international stage, there are good examples of companies who compete at home, yet actively help each other in export markets.
 Hopefully more food for thought!